 - When selecting indicators, ask:

-— What would I see, hear, read about clients that means progress toward the outcome?
+— What would I see, hear, and read about clients that mean progress toward the outcome?

 — Include numbers and percent regarding the client’s behavior, eg, “2,000 of the participants (50%) of our participants will quick smoking by the end of the program” and “3,000 of the participants (75%) of our participants will quick smoking one month after the program”